PAY RANGE: N28

 1. The position must perform the work in the Streets Department.

-2. This position must direct the City's traffic engineering and maintenance program and the street lighting and energy management program through subordinate engineering and technical supervisors and contractors.
+2. This position must direct the City's traffic engineering and maintenance program through subordinate engineering and technical supervisors and contractors.

 3. Only one position will be allocated to this class.